3D Hand Pose Estimation via Regularized Graph Representation Learning: Introduction

 \section{Introduction}

 3D human hand pose estimation is a long-standing problem in computer vision, which is critical for various applications such as virtual reality and augmented reality \cite{Hrst2013,Piumsomboon13}.
-Previous works attempt to estimate hand pose from depth images \cite{Ge2016Robust,Wu_2018_ECCV,Zhou_2018_ECCV,handpointnet} or in multi-view setups \cite{Panteleris2017Back,Zhang20163D}.
-However, due to the diversity and complexity of hand shape, gesture, occlusion, {\it etc.}, it still remains a challenging problem despite years of studies \cite{Rehg1994Visual,Ying2002Hand,Ying2005Analyzing,Hui2017Hough}.
+Previous works attempt to estimate hand pose from depth images \cite{Ge2016Robust,handpointnet} or in multi-view setups \cite{Panteleris2017Back,Zhang20163D}.
+However, due to the diversity and complexity of hand shape, gesture, occlusion, {\it etc.}, it still remains a challenging problem despite years of studies \cite{Hui2017Hough}.

-As RGB cameras are more widely accessible than depth sensors, recent works focus mostly on 3D hand pose estimation from a monocular RGB image and have shown their efficiency \cite{Baseline,Wild,Pushing,Cai_2018_ECCV,ICCV2017}.
-Nevertheless, the structure of hands has not been exploited explicitly in previous works, which is critical in pose estimation.
+As RGB cameras are more widely accessible than depth sensors, recent works focus mostly on 3D hand pose estimation from a monocular RGB image and have shown their efficiency \cite{Baseline,Wild,Pushing,Cai_2018_ECCV,Doosti_2020_CVPR}.
+While some early works \cite{Cai_2018_ECCV,Wild} did not explicitly exploit the structure of hands, some recent methods \cite{Baseline,Doosti_2020_CVPR} have shown the crucial role of hand structure in pose estimation, but may resort to an additional synthetic dataset.
 Also, unlike bodies and faces that have obvious local characteristics ({\it e.g.}, eyes on a face), hands exhibit almost uniform appearance.
 Consequently, estimated hand poses from existing methods are sometimes distorted and unnatural.